pyg-team/pytorch_geometric/docs/source/tutorial/dist_GLT.rst

        loss.backward()
        optimizer.step()

-The complete example of distributed training in the worker mode can be found `here <https://github.com/alibaba/graphlearn-for-pytorch/blob/main/examples/distributed/dist_train_sage_supervised.py>`__
+The complete example of distributed training in the worker mode can be found `here <https://github.com/alibaba/graphlearn-for-pytorch/blob/main/examples/distributed/dist_train_sage_supervised.py>`__.

 In the worker deployment mode, GLT also provides another option group `graphlearn_torch.distributed.CollocatedDistSamplingWorkerOptions <graphlearn_torch.distributed.dist_options.CollocatedDistSamplingWorkerOptions>`__.
-When using this option group, the ``DistNeighborLoader`` will not spawn new processes for sampling, but create sampler inside the trainer process.
+When using this option group, the ``DistNeighborLoader`` will not spawn new processes for sampling, but create samplers inside the trainer process.
 The sampling and training will pipelined in a synchronous approach in this mode.
-This option is generally **Not Recommended** in distributed training as it cannot hide network communication costs, except for some special cases, e.g, if the sampling workload is very small, it might not be cost-effective to spawn new processes, as pickling the distributed datatset into a new process also incurs overheads.
+This option is generally **Not Recommended** in distributed training as it cannot hide network communication costs, except for some special cases, e.g., if the sampling workload is very small, it might not be cost-effective to spawn new processes, as pickling the distributed dataset into a new process also incurs overheads.
-You can follow the example bellow to create an ``DistNeighborLoader`` with this option group:
+You can follow the example below to create a ``DistNeighborLoader`` with this option group:

 .. code-block:: python